Whale Watching Tours in Reykjavik

 From Reykjavik’s center: The Old Harbor is just a short walk (10-15 minutes) from Reykjavik's city center.
 You can also board a public that takes you to the harbor.
 Check the local bus schedules for specific routes.

 From Reykjavik Airport (Keflavik): The Flybus or Airport Express provides shuttle services to Reykjavik's city center, which takes around 45 minutes.
-A taxi or car rental option is available and it takes the same amount of time.
+A taxi or car rental option is available and takes the same time.

 • Heated indoor cabins with toilet: Brave the chill by cozying up in warm indoor cabins with access to toilet facilities.